 The camera has a standard threaded video mount and can be mounted to any microscope that accepts a standard C-mount adapter.
-The camera is also available in a configuration compatible with F-mount adapters.
 The camera also allows you to install any lens that is compatible with a standard threaded video mount as long as its optics do not extend behind the flange of the lens.
-Prime can be mounted to optical tables, tripods and copy stands using the eight 1⁄2-20 threaded attachment points located near the camera front and rear on all sides (see figure 1)
+The Prime BSI Express can be mounted to optical tables, tripods and copy stands using the eight 1⁄2-20 threaded attachment points located near the camera front and rear on all sides (see figure 1)